dustinspecker/azure-go-secret-property-names/readme.md

 While using `GetAll`, you may decide there are a number of them that you don't believe are secret for your use cases.

-`GetSubet` allows you to filter out the secret property names you don't believe are secret.
+`GetSubset` allows you to filter out the secret property names you don't believe are secret.

 ```go
 import (